TheLazyTomcat/AdjustableCruiseControl/readme.txt

 It is configured in a way that you should be able to compile it without any preparations.
 It is also possible to compile it into both 32bit and 64bit binaries, the source code (including used libraries) is ready for this.
-For more informations about the program itself and about its features, please refer to ./Documents/release_readme.txt file.
+For more information about the program itself and about its features, please refer to ./Documents/release_readme.txt file.